bitmakerla/estela-cli/README.md

 Options:
   --version   Show the version and exit.
   -h, --help  Show this message and exit.
-  -l, --local When init a project, indicate that you use local-registry

 Commands:
-  context  Show your current context create   Create a resource data     Returns all the data of a job and saves it in a json file delete   Delete a resource deploy   Deploy Scrapy project to Estela API init     Initialize estela project for existing scrapy project list     Display the available resources login    Save your credentials logout   Remove your credentials stop     Stop an active job or cronjob update   Update a resource
+  context  Show your current context create   Create a resource data     Retrieve data from a given job and save it locally delete   Delete a resource deploy   Deploy Scrapy project to estela API init     Initialize estela project for existing scrapy project list     Display the available resources login    Save your credentials logout   Remove your credentials stop     Stop an active job or cronjob update   Update a resource

-Args:
-  project  All projects or a project if it is followed by the ID of that project spider   All the spiders or a spider if it is followed by the ID of that spider job      All jobs or a job if the ID of that job follows cronjob  All cronjobs or a cronjob if it is followed by the ID of that cronjob
 ```

 ## Installation